 A common pattern is for the release owner to say "I don't think there's anything wrong with this change, but we haven't had enough time to test it yet, so it shouldn't go into this release."
 It helps a lot if the release owner has broad technical knowledge of the project, and can give reasons why the change could be potentially destabilizing (for example, its interactions with other parts of the software, or portability concerns).
 People will sometimes ask such decisions to be justified, or will argue that a change is not as risky as it looks.
 These conversations need not be confrontational, as long as the release owner is able to consider all the arguments objectively and not reflexively dig in her heels.

-Note that the release owner need not be the same person as the project leader (in cases where there is a project leader at all; see the section called “Benevolent Dictators” in Chapter 4, Social and Political Infrastructure).
+Note that the release owner need not be the same person as the project leader (in cases where there is a project leader at all; see the section called “Benevolent Dictators”).
 In fact, sometimes it's good to make sure they're not the same person.
 The skills that make a good development leader are not necessarily the same as those that make a good release owner.
 In something as important as the release process, it may be wise to have someone provide a counterbalance to the project leader's judgement.
 In that case, the project leader needs to remember that overriding a decision by the release owner will undermine the release owner's authority; that alone may be enough reason, in most situations, to let the release owner win when there is a disagreement.

-Contrast the release owner role with the less dictatorial role described in the section called “Release manager” later in this chapter.
+Contrast the release owner role with the less dictatorial role described in the section called “Release Manager”.